decentraland/unity-renderer/README.md

 3. Run the Initial Scene in the Unity editor
 4. Run the build by accessing **[http://localhost:8080/?DEBUG_MODE&LOCAL_COMMS&position=-103%2C99&ws=ws%3A%2F%2Flocalhost%3A5000%2Fdcl](http://localhost:8080/?DEBUG_MODE&LOCAL_COMMS&position=-103%2C99&ws=ws%3A%2F%2Flocalhost%3A5000%2Fdcl)** in any webbrowser

 **Wait, what?**: The `explorer` repository holds a big number of business rules about how to run scenes.
-This setup runs that "operative system" (without the 3D visualization) so that Unity can connect to it and display on debug mode.
+This setup runs that "operating system" (without the 3D visualization) so that Unity can connect to it and display on debug mode.

-### Build a Unity Artifact

-1. Build unity WASM with its name as "unity" into [Explorer](https://github.com/decentraland/explorer) cloned repo **root/static/** directory
-2. Run the command `make watch`
-2. Run the build by accessing **[http://localhost:8080/?DEBUG_MODE&LOCAL_COMMS&position=-101%2C99](http://localhost:8080/?DEBUG_MODE&LOCAL_COMMS&position=-101%2C99)** in any webbrowser

-### Manual update and deploy of unity build (to be automated soon)
+### Manual building and deployment of the Unity Artifact (to be automated soon)

 1. Update build version number in MainScripts/DCL/Configuration/Configuration.cs (make a PR to keep this change in master branch)
 2. Build unity WASM with its name as "unity" into [Explorer](https://github.com/decentraland/explorer) cloned repo **root/static/** directory. (this can also be accomplished [using the command line](https://docs.unity3d.com/Manual/CommandLineArguments.html))
+3. (git) Checkout the deletion of static/unity/Build/DCLUnityLoader.js file (building replaces the folder and our unity loader is lost) and remove the unused static/unity/game.js and static/unity/index.html files.
+4. Run the command `make watch` in explorer's directory
+5. Run the build by accessing **[http://localhost:8080/?DEBUG_MODE&LOCAL_COMMS&position=20,20](http://localhost:8080/?DEBUG_MODE&LOCAL_COMMS&position=20,20)** in any webbrowser
-3. After testing the build is fine, make a PR in explorer repo to update the new build in master (if the template wasn't updated, it should be just the 3 wasm binary files)
+6. After testing the build is fine, make a PR in explorer repo to update the new build in master (it should be just the 3, or sometimes only 2, wasm binary files)
-4. After 30 mins aprox, the new build should be already working in Zone (check browser console for version report)
+7. After 30 mins aprox, the new build should be already working in Zone (check browser console for version report)

 ### Unity Editor debugging with dcl scene in "preview mode"